Les Cités obscures: Publishing history

 The full series is available in French and Dutch from Casterman; in German, Spanish, Polish (Manzoku and Scream Comics) and Portuguese by local publishing houses; in francophone Canada by Flammarion; and in Japanese in four collected volumes by Shogakukan-Shueisha Productions.
+The first Japanese volume, published in 2012, won the annual manga award at the Japan Media Arts Festival.
+This success encouraged the compilation of the original French albums by Casterman.